Turee/kickstart-your-graphql-api-with-hasura/readme.md

 Everyone loves pizza, so let's see how we can implement a backend system for a fictional pizzeria using Hasura, PostgreSQL, Auth0 and one Koa microservice.

-The code found in this post can be also found from GITHUB_LINK_HERE.
+The code found in this post can be also found from [here](https://github.com/Turee/kickstart-your-graphql-api-with-hasura).
 I will referer to files found in the repository later.
-If you want to run the code examples you will need [hasura cli](https://docs.hasura.io/1.0/graphql/manual/hasura-cli/index.html#installation), [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
-Installed.
+If you want to run the code examples you will need [hasura cli](https://docs.hasura.io/1.0/graphql/manual/hasura-cli/index.html#installation), [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.

 The requirements are as follows: